Sui validators vote on $162M cetus recovery proposal to reimburse users

 In a post shared on X on May 27, Sui announced that Cetus had submitted a request for a community vote to authorize the recovery of the frozen assets.

-The post stated that, should the community vote pass, the stolen funds would be retrieved from the attacker and placed in a multisig trust account, where they would remain until they could be returned to the users who held positions in Cetus.
+The post stated that if the community vote passes, Cetus will retrieve the stolen funds from the attacker and place them in a multisig trust account.
+The team will then hold the assets there until they can return them to the users who held positions in Cetus.

 The vote forms part of a larger recovery strategy that involves tapping into Cetus’s treasury and obtaining an emergency loan from the Sui Foundation.